-We gratefully acknowledge financial support for this project from the Canada Council for the Arts, Employment and Social Development Canada, and the Access Copyright Foundation.
+We gratefully acknowledge financial support for our webinar series from the Canada Council for the Arts and Employment and Social Development Canada.

 Artist’s Resale Right, Wednesday, December 9th

 This year we celebrate the 100th anniversary of the Artist’s Resale Right, which now exists in over 90 countries worldwide.
 CARFAC-RAAV will bring artists together to consider the benefits it brings to visual artists, and to discuss what steps have been taken to bring the Right to Canada.
 With new case studies of Canadian auctions to share and an update on where the ARR stands with the World Intellectual Property Organization (WIPO), we will discuss what the future for Canadian artists would look like once the Artist’s Resale Right is established here.
 Join artists AA Bronson and Theresie Tungilik, with CARFAC National’s Executive Director, April Britski and Advocacy & Communications Director, Renuka Bauri.
 For this session, Otter will be available for those that require speech-to-text transcription.

 It is never too early to start planning your taxes, especially when 2020 may create some added complexity for artists who received the Canadian Emergency Response Benefit (CERB) or Canada Recovery Benefit (CRB).
 We also know that the Canada Revenue Agency has been watching artists more closely in recent years, and they have been developing a new tax folio to help guide artists through the tax filing process.
 Join us in conversation with artist Steve Higgins and tax preparer/actor Tova Epp about what artists should consider when preparing their taxes as a professional artist, tips to deal with CRA reviews and audit situations, and how to plan for reporting CERB and CRB next year.